 In 2015, the international community came together to set new goals for development.
 These consisted of 17 main goals to be achieved by the year 2030.
 These goals are built to transform the world and lead it faster towards further development.
 Goal Four of the Sustainable Development Goals is to ensure inclusiveness and quality education for all and promote life-long learning.

-The United Nation believes that global education goals are important to improving the lives of individuals particularly in developing countries.
+The United Nations believes that global education goals are important to improving the lives of individuals, particularly in developing countries.
 This is essential as it would lead to sustainable development for future generations.

-A lot of progress was made in terms of enrollment rates particularly for girls.
-Basic literacy rates are on the rise and there is a general desire toward achieving universal educational goals.
+A lot of progress was made in terms of enrollment rates, particularly for girls.
+Basic literacy rates are on the rise and there is a general desire toward achieving universal education goals.
 The 2030 goals will further work on providing free, accessible and equitable education while removing disparities based on poverty, gender and skills.

 – Noman Ahmed